Updated on 4/13/2023

 - Stimulated alertness and attention

 Like most drugs, nicotine has unavoidable withdrawal effects that onset within two to three hours after the last use of a tobacco product.
-These withdrawal effects become more prominent an individual uses tobacco more regularly or in more significant quantities.
+These withdrawal effects become more prominent when an individual uses tobacco more regularly or in more significant quantities.
 Withdrawal effects may include:

 - Intense cravings for nicotine